abhishekkumarsahu/social-media-dashboard/README.md

 |   ├── urls.py               # URL routing(project)
 │── db.sqlite3                # SQLite database (for development)
 │── manage.py                 # Django management script
-│── requirements.txt          # Dependencies list
+/venv                         # Virtual Environment │── requirements.txt          # Dependencies list
-│── README.md                 # Project documentation
+/ README.md                 # Project documentation
 ```

 ## API Integration
 ### Fetch Facebook Posts
 The platform fetches Facebook posts via the Graph API.
-Make sure to generate an access token and configure it in the `.env` file.
+Make sure to generate an access token and configure it in the `settings.py` file.

 ### Fetch Twitter Posts
-Uses Twitter API v2 to retrieve user tweets.
+Uses Tweepy to fetch tweets from a specified Twitter user.
+Ensure you have the tweepy library installed (pip install tweepy) and replace "YOUR_BEARER_TOKEN" with your actual Twitter API bearer token.

 ## Deployment
 For production, use a robust database like PostgreSQL and configure a WSGI server such as Gunicorn.